About MidCoast Council

 As an amalgamated Council creating significant changes to business processes and technologies, it is important MidCoast Council put in place a central set of policies and procedures.
 MidCoast Council was formed by NSW Government proclamation in May 2016 through the merger of the former Great Lakes, Greater Taree and Gloucester Shire Council and MidCoast Water.

-• Enhancing work quality and efficiency through consistent good practise, and establish clear controls to demonstrate regulatory compliance.
+- Enhancing work quality and efficiency through consistent good practice, and establish clear controls to demonstrate regulatory compliance.

 MidCoast Council entered into a discussion with Kaon Security who had a ready-made off-the-shelf policy system already cross-referenced with those standards relevant to MidCoast Council and therefore addressed several key considerations –

 The delivery process from Kaon Security was very efficient and incorporated an on-site 2 day workshop.
-“The whole exercise took approximately 8 weeks to conclude and the outcome was exactly what was needed for an organisation whose IT staff needed to be free to focus on post-amalgamation projects and work, and who saw they had discovered a ready-made off-the-shelf system which appropriately addressed governance, risk and quality concerns” says Name, Job Title.
+“The whole exercise took approximately 8 weeks to conclude and the outcome was exactly what was needed for an organisation whose IT staff needed to be free to focus on post-amalgamation projects and work, and who saw they had discovered a ready-made off-the-shelf system which appropriately addressed governance, risk and quality concerns” says Nev Finch, Manager Information and Communication Systems.
 “We would have not been able to produce an equivalent suite of comprehensive policies and probably saved 2 to 3 man years in making this investment”.

 Ongoing, MidCoast Council have the ability to keep the contents of their IT Policy System updated by Kaon Security under their maintenance contract.
 This means key aspects such as advice, policy editing and any changes to the underlying standards in the system are taken care of.
 This represents a significant saving for the organisation in terms of time, cost and money.